gooddata/GoodData-CL/cli-distro/examples/sfdc/README.md

 ## About this example

-The SFDC example shows how to create a GoodData project that models basic SFDC entities and populate it directly from your SFDC.
+The SFDC example shows how to create a GoodData project that models basic SFDC modules and populate it directly from your SFDC.

 _Windows:_